90% of all writing advice is trash.

 Jen Foehner Wells, who writes awesome space fiction and wins hardcore at internet marketing.

-Tiffany Rose, who is a Wattpad expert writing lovely hacker stories.
+Rose Sinclair, who is a Wattpad expert writing lovely hacker stories.

 And me.
 Yes, you can come to me with occasional questions about stuff not covered in this post.
 I might even have answers.
 As long as your first draft is done.